cdent/etcd-compute/README.md

 * If you are running a linux VM on an esxi hypervisor for this stuff you might need to `export LIBGUESTFS_BACKEND_SETTINGS=force_tcg` to get filesystem manipulation to work well.

+# Help Wanted

+If you think this is interesting, and would like to help out, please feel to make a pull request.
+There are a few main areas that need
+attention:

+* Making networking more useful.
+* Error handling.
+* Dealing with concurrency and race conditions in `compute.py`.
+* Interacting with libvirt and avoiding subprocess calls.